-I am proud to present to Council for approval, the draft IDP 2023/24 as first review (of four) prepared as part of the five-year planning and implementation cycle which started in July 2022 and ends in June 2027.
-If approved, this draft IDP will be publicised for public comment and, if required, amended accordingly with another round of community engagements to follow in April or May 2023.
-The final IDP will be adopted by Council by end May 2023.
-Thereafter, the IDP will be presented to relevant government departments to seek their support by making known our service delivery challenges, needs and developmental strategies.
+I am proud to present to Council for approval, the IDP 2023/24 as first review (of four) prepared as part of the five-year planning and implementation cycle which started in July 2022 and ends in June 2027.
+If approved, the IDP will be presented to relevant government departments to seek their support by making known our service delivery challenges, needs and developmental strategies.